apache/couchdb/README.md

 ============

-couchperuser is a CouchDB daemon that ensures that a private per-user database exists for each document _users.
+couchperuser is a CouchDB daemon that ensures that a private per-user database exists for each document in _users.

 Currently this is very much purpose-built for CodeCosmos.
 Databases are in the form: